By Tyler Jefford

-Turns out, the public facing API Wordpress has was getting nailed with brute force attacks.
-It's not as noticeable if you don’t check your logs regularly.
-But the short story is that a bot is pinging the API multiple times per second, causing the server to become overloaded.
+As it turns out, the public facing API Wordpress included by default was getting nailed with a brute force attack.
+It's not as noticeable if you don’t check your logs regularly, but the short story is that someone pointed a script to ping the API of public WordPress sites multiple times per second, causing the server to become overloaded with requests.

 Hundreds of lines of POST requests to xmlrpc.php

-With DigitalOcean, it pretty easy for anyone on the team to go in and do a power cycle when they see a site is down.
-But this would happen multiple times per day.
+Using DigitalOcean (referral link), it is pretty easy for anyone on the team to go in and do a power cycle when they see a site is down.
+But this would continue to happen multiple times per day.
 So that's not a solution, but a bandaid.

-The best way for us, was to just block access to the API.
+The best way for the team I was on was to just block access to the API.
 Which will work for you too, unless you absolutely need access to the API, then you will want to look into whitelisting your IP addresses.
+Restricting the API will remove access to this site via a mobile app, but will also increase security

 In your .htaccess file add the following snippet.